adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/segmentation/v1/segmentation/readme.md

 The following properties are written to JCR for this Segmentation component and are expected to be available as `Resource` properties:

-* `./activeItem` - Defines the name of the item that is active by default
 * `./id` - Defines the component HTML ID attribute

 ## Client Libraries

-The component provides a `core.wcm.components.tabs.v1 client` library category that contains a recommended base CSS styling.
+The component provides a `core.email.components.segmentation.v1.segmentation` library category that contains a recommended base CSS styling.
 It should be added to a relevant site client library using the embed property.

 ## Information